 Each College shall provide the following explanations both in the College Catalog and in the schedule of classes:

-1. Definitions of prerequisites, corequisites, and limitations on enrollment including the specific differences among them and the specific prerequisites, corequisites, and limitations on enrollment which have been established pursuant to Section(a)-() of Title 5.
+1. Definitions of prerequisites, corequisites, and limitations on enrollment including the specific differences among them and the specific prerequisites, corequisites, and limitations on enrollment which have been established pursuant to Sections 55000 and 55003 (a)-(q) of Title 5.

 2. Procedures for a student to challenge prerequisites, corequisites, and limitations on enrollment and circumstances under which a student is encouraged to make such a challenge.
+The information about challenges must include, at minimum, the specific process including any deadlines, the various types of challenge that are established by law, and any additional types of challenge permitted by the college

 3. Definitions of advisories on recommended preparation, the right of a student to choose to take a course without meeting the advisory, and circumstances under which a student is encouraged to exercise that right.